Click the wagon number to go straight to that wagon:

 Assistant Wagon Boss: Jeff Graeter

-Teamsters: Don Hildebrandt & Jeff Graeter
+Teamsters: Jeff Graeter & Kelly Hicks

 Reese Lockett, a Salt Grass Trail Ride founder, added his wagon to the ride in 1954.
 At that time, the group was known as the Brenham Wagon, later to be designated the Reese Lockett Wagon.
 Breakfast and dinner meals are still cooked over an open campfire in accordance with Mr. Lockett’s wishes.
 In the fall of 1962, Mr. Lockett passed the wagon on to Frank Lenich, asking that he carry on the tradition and originality of the group for as long as possible.
 Bill Franks serves on the Salt Grass Trail Ride Executive Board as the Chuck Wagon Boss and Don Hildebrandt is a former Salt Grass Trail Boss who still serves on the SGT Advisory Board.